Uber Assault & Harassment Lawsuits

 Survivor Profile: Oregon Woman Suing Uber For $1 Million

 In January 2020, an Oregon woman sued Uber and one of its drivers over a sexual assault allegation.
-The woman was assaulted by the Uber driver in 2018.
+The Uber driver allegedly assaulted the woman in 2018.
 She is seeking more than $1 million in damages.

 In 2018, the accused driver faced charges related to the assault.
 However, the driver was acquitted of these criminal charges in 2019.